Missxiaoguo/kubernetes-power-manager/README.md

     - **cppc_cpufreq**

+      This is often the default for aarch64 systems.

 - **CPU Idle Time Management**

-  To save energy on a system, you can command the CPU to go into a low-power mode.
+  To save energy on a system, you can allow the CPU to go into a low-power mode.
 Each CPU has several power modes, which are collectively called C-States.
 These work by cutting the clock signal and power from idle CPUs, or CPUs that are not executing commands.
 More details in the [kernel CPU Idle section](https://docs.kernel.org/driver-api/pm/cpuidle.html).

   KPM supports both explicit C-state configuration by name and latency-based C-states configuration, allowing for a more fine-grained control over the trade-off between power saving and latency.
 C-states can now be configured directly within PowerProfiles alongside P-state settings.

   - The C-States configuration in Linux is stored in `/sys/devices/system/cpu/cpuN/cpuidle` or `/sys/devices/system/cpu/cpuidle`.
 To determine the driver in use, simply check the `/sys/devices/system/cpu/cpuidle/current_driver` file.
-  - C-States have to be confirmed if they are actually active on the system.
-If a user requests any C-States, they need to check on the system if they are activated and if they are not, reject the PowerConfig.
-The available C-States are found in `/sys/devices/system/cpu/cpuN/cpuidle/stateN/`.
+  - Before configuring C-states in a PowerProfile, the user must confirm which C-states are actually available on the system.
+The available C-States are found under `/sys/devices/system/cpu/cpuN/cpuidle/stateN/`.

 - **Uncore and equivalents**